 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

 How Are We Doing?Utah's adult smoking rate has decreased since the Utah Department of Health Tobacco Prevention and Control Program started receiving Master Settlement Agreement funds in 2000.
 People with low household income and fewer years of formal education report higher rates of tobacco use than the general population.
-Recent surveys show that approximately 75% of Utah smokers intend to quit within the next year.
+Recent surveys show that nearly 3/4 of Utah smokers intend to quit within the next year.
 Comprehensive and free tobacco cessation services help Utah smokers quit successfully and ensure declines in tobacco use rates among all population groups.

 How Do We Compare With the U.S.?In 2015, Utah's adult smoking rate was 9.1% compared to the national rate of 17.2%.
 (Rates are age-adjusted to the U.S. 2000 standard population.)